SaturnTsen/saturntsen.github.io/docs/UM-CV/UM-CV 2 Image Classification copy.md

 - MIT Places: 205 scene categories, 2.5 million images
 - LAION-5B: 5.85 billion images

 Datasets are getting larger and larger, and the models are getting more and more complex.

 Omniglot dataset: 1623 characters from 50 alphabets, 20 examples per character.
 It is used for few-shot learning.
-Few-shot learning is a type of machine learning that focuses on learning from a small number of examples. （小样本学习）
+Few-shot learning is a type of machine learning that focuses on learning from a small number of examples. （小样本学 习）

 ## First Model: Nearest Neighbor